streampulse/model/README.md

 2. Clone the repo.
 In the terminal, if you have ssh set up: `$ git clone git@github.com:streampulse/model.git`
 3. Before you start editing:
     * Checkout your branch `$ git checkout <branch-name>`
-    * Rebase to bring your branch up to date with master: `$ git rebase master`
+    * Rebase to bring your branch up to date with master: `$ git rebase origin master`
-    * And then update your local copies: `$ git pull origin master`
 4. Make your edits, then push back to your branch:
 		* `$ git commit -am “<my message>”`
     * `$ git push origin <branch-name>`